Long-lived sterile neutrinos from an axionlike particle at Belle II: Numerical results

-Finally, we comment that although the 2DV search, as expected, has inferior sensitivities compared to the 1DV one, it has the advantage that once signal events are observed, full event reconstruction is possible with certain final states of the sterile-neutrino decays (e.g.~$N\to e^\pm M^\mp$), thus allowing to determine the masses of the sterile neutrino as well as the ALP.
+Finally, we comment that although the 2DV search, as expected, has inferior sensitivities compared to the 1DV one, it has the advantage that once signal events are observed, full event reconstruction is possible with certain semi-leptonic final states of the sterile-neutrino decays that have $\mathcal{O}(10\%)$ branching fractions, thus allowing to determine the masses of the sterile neutrino as well as the ALP.